 - Watch the sandwiches closely, browning the bread until the bottom slice is golden brown and crispy.

 - Add the additional two tablespoons of butter to the pan.
 Allow it to melt and then flip the sandwiches over.

 - Grill the second side until the bread is golden brown and toasty and the cheese is melty.

-- Remove bread and serve with the tomato soup.
+- Remove the sandwiches and serve with the tomato soup.